 I’ve had a few digital point-and-shoot cameras in the past and I’ve always enjoyed taking pictures, but I didn’t really get serious about photography until sometime in 2008 with the purchase of my Canon 40D.
 I never thought of myself as the blogging or writing type until one day in November of 2008 I decided to just start doing it.
 I think that my high school English teacher would be a little surprised… (Hi, Mr. Sullivan!)

 Looking through my pictures you will undoubtedly notice that quite a bit of my work is HDR, although I’m making a concerted effort to make more traditionally exposed pictures when I can.
 Part of my reason for making HDR images is because I simply enjoy spending time in front of the computer working versus sitting on my butt watching TV.
 When I’m at home editing images or at the gym, I’m constantly listening to music and just have my Spotify set on shuffle.
 I’d put together one of those “What’s in Joe’s playlist” posts, but if you really want to know, you can just stalk me on Spotify.

-Anvil Image is my way of putting my art (did I just say that?!) out there for people to see and hopefully enjoy looking at it as much as I did making it.
+Anvil Image is my way of sharing the way that I see the world and hopefully others will enjoy looking at it as much as I did creating it.
 I appreciate any comments that anyone has ever left here or on my Flickr photostream and they inspire me to shoot ever more while enjoying as much of the world that I can.
 While I can’t promise to post an image everyday like some sites, I try my best to crank out a post as often as I create something interesting.
 I’m actually way more active on Facebook or Google+ and you’ll always see the latest news there.
 Keep coming back and I’ll try to make it at least a little exciting!